leadr-msu/markdown/README.md

 Created by Autumn Painter

 # Headings

-##Headings
 To make headings, start the line with a hash #.
 The more #, the smaller the header.
+Be sure to put a space between the # and the word.

 For Example:
 # Header